Towing Tips Improve Safety on the Road

 Once your trailer is seated, plug in its wires into the electrical outlet of the vehicle and crisscross the safety chains, loose enough to allow slacks at turns but tight enough to not drag, so that if the hitch comes off, the trailer would drop on to the chains instead of on the ground.

 Bulking up the travel trailer irregularly causes it to sway and lose balance.
 To gain more control over your trailer, it is imperative to distribute the weight evenly from side to side to lower the center of gravity.
 Also, spread the cargo weight from front of the trailer to the back lengthwise.
 Secure hefty items within the travel trailer to prevent them from shifting places during travel.
 To ensure a hitch-free ride, make sure that your trailer is in line with your towing vehicle and is parallel to the ground.

 3. Trailer Braking System

 Your travel trailer brakes and brake lights should be in sync with those of the towing vehicle.
 The heavier your trailer, the greater the momentum, which makes braking more dangerous and braking distances are extended.
 Electronic or hydraulic braking mechanisms are employed to activate the brakes on a travel trailer.

 Electrical brakes start with a gradual braking application and the longer you hold your foot down on the pedal, the more it ramps up the tension on the brakes.
 This allows you to gently slow down without losing control of your trailer and prevents trailer-wheel lockup.
-To comply with this principal, you need to give plenty of time and space to your trailer before you ease up at stop signs.
+To comply with this principle, you need to give plenty of time and space to your trailer before you ease up at stop signs.
 Allow ample space between your rig and the vehicles in the vicinity in case you need to pull over suddenly, which could result in a calamity.

 4. Backing Up a Trailer